DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Mix of foreign god, demon and human.
 At first glance she holds characteristics of these three races.

-"Hey, Kay, where we are?"
+"Hey, Kai, where we are?"

 With puzzled look on her face she starts looking over desert.